MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/office-integration/office-integration-troubleshooting.md

 ### Why am I having trouble signing into the Excel Add-in?

 The browser used to authenticate the Excel Add-in (or any Office add-in) is dependent on the Office and operation system versions.
-See [Browsers used by Office Add-ins](https://docs.microsoft.com/en-us/office/dev/add-ins/concepts/browsers-used-by-office-web-add-ins) for more details on the specific browser used to sign in for your configuration.
+For more information about the specific browser used to sign in for your configuration, see [Browsers used by Office Add-ins](/office/dev/add-ins/concepts/browsers-used-by-office-web-add-ins).
 By default, the Excel Add-in picks up stored credentials from the browser, and the browser provides the current Microsoft Windows credentials if there are no stored credentials.
 Make sure that you're using the correct credentials to sign in.
-In the Excel Add-in, explicitly sign out, and then sign in to help guarantee that the correct credentials are used.
+In the Excel Add-in, explicitly sign out, and then sign in to ensure that the correct credentials are used.

 ### The Excel Add-in seems to be slow when it publishes records.
 How can I learn more about what is occurring?